glotzerlab/signac-docs/docs/source/hooks.rst

 In general, a hook is a function that is called at a specific point relative to the execution of an operation.

-Hooks execute code adjacent to key steps of an operation, such as when it begins, finishes, or fails (called *triggers*).
+Hooks execute code adjacent to key steps of an operation, such as when it begins, finishes, or fails.
+These events are called triggers with respect to hooks.
-This helps track where data for each run came from, and which operations were applied to them.
+Hooks help track where the data for each execution came from, and which operations were applied to them.
 For example, operation failures may be tracked in the job document.
 Hooks also make it possible to record the git commit ID upon execution of an operation, allowing users to track which version of code was used to run the operation.